-Dr. Robert Hendricks is currently the Joseph F. Novak Professor and Vice-Chair for Research in the Department of Ophthalmology at the University of Pittsburgh School of Medicine.
-He also has appointments as a Professor within the Departments of Molecular Genetics and Biochemistry as well as Immunology.
+Dr. Robert Hendricks is currently the Joseph F. Novak Professor of Ophthalmology at the University of Pittsburgh School of Medicine.
+He also has appointments as a Professor within the Departments of Microbiology and Molecular Genetics as well as Immunology.
 In addition, Dr. Hendricks is a faculty member at the University of Pittsburgh Cancer Institute, the Immunology Graduate Training Program, and the Molecular Virology and Microbiology Training Program.

 Dr. Hendricks holds BS and MS degrees from the University of Illinois Medical Center at Chicago in Biology and Microbiology, respectively.
 In 1978, he completed his education at the University of Illinois Medical Center and received his PhD in Microbiology and Immunology.

 Dr. Hendricks is a member in these professional and scientific societies: the American Association of Immunologists, the Association for Research in Vision and Ophthalmology, and the American Society for Microbiology.
 Dr. Hendricks has authored work in a variety of publications and has been the recipient of several awards for his research efforts.
-Since 1996, he has served as a Member of the Steering Committee for the Cora Verhagan Prize.
-He is a Member, Scientific Advisory Board, Molecular Pathogenesis of Infectious and Inflammatory Eye Research, and a Member, DOD Scientific Advisory Committee, Schepens Eye Research Institute, Boston, Massachusetts.
+He has served as Regular Member of the National Institutes of Health (NIH) VISA Study Section, as an ad hoc member of several NIH study sections in Virology and Immunology, as an ad hoc member of the Board of Scientific Counsellors for the National Eye Institute of NIH, as a founding member of the Steering Committee for the Cora Verhagan Prize, as a Member, DOD Scientific Advisory Committee, Schepens Eye Research Institute, Boston, Massachusetts.
+He was awarded the Distinguished Mentor Award, University of Pittsburgh in 2005.
 In 2010, Dr. Hendricks was named a Fellow of The Association for Research in Vision and Ophthalmology.

 View a list of Dr. Hendricks’ publications here.